 EDC Credit Facilities.
-In August 2015, Mesa Airlines, as borrower, and EDC, as lender (the "EDC Lender"), entered into a credit and agreement (the "EDC 2015 Credit Facility") pursuant to which the EDC Lender committed to purchase notes from Mesa Airlines from time to time in the aggregate principal amount of up to \$11.0 million.
+In August 2015, Mesa Airlines, as borrower, and EDC, as lender entered into a credit and agreement (the "EDC 2015 Credit Facility") pursuant to which EDC committed to purchase notes from Mesa Airlines from time to time in the aggregate principal amount of up to \$11.0 million.
 The borrower's obligations under the EDC 2015 Credit Facility are unsecured and guaranteed by us.
 The EDC 2015 Credit Facility contains affirmative and negative covenants that are typical in the industry for similar financings, including, but not limited to, covenants that, subject to exceptions described in the EDC 2015 Credit Facility, restrict the ability of Mesa Airlines and the Company to: (i) merge, dissolve, liquidate, consolidate or sell or transfer substantially all of its assets; or (ii) sell assets.
 The EDC 2015 Credit Facility also includes customary events of defaults, including, but not limited to: (i) payment defaults; (ii) breach of covenants; (iii) breach of representations and warranties; (iv) cross-defaults; (v) certain bankruptcy-related defaults of Mesa Airlines or of specified carriers; and (vi) termination or material adverse change in the terms of any code sharing agreement.
 Each note matures on the date that is five years after such note was issued.
 As of September 30, 2017, \$6.4 million of borrowings were outstanding under this facility.
-As of March 31, 2018, we were in compliance with these covenants, and we expect to remain in compliance through the end of our fiscal year 2018.
+As of March 31, 2018, we were in compliance with these covenants.